Optimal Computation in Anonymous Dynamic Networks: Definitions and Preliminaries

-Conversely, consider a $1$-interval-disconnected network $\mathcal G$, and construct a $T$-interval-disconnected network $\mathcal G'$ by inserting $T-1$ empty rounds (i.e., rounds with no links at all) between any two consecutive rounds of $\mathcal G$.
-Since no information circulates during the empty rounds, if $F$ cannot be computed within $f(n)$ rounds in $\mathcal G$, then $F$ cannot be computed within $Tf(n)$ rounds in $\mathcal G'$. \end{proof}
+Conversely, consider a 1-union-connected network $\mathcal G$, and construct a $\tau$-union-connected network $\mathcal G'$ by inserting $\tau-1$ empty rounds (i.e., rounds with no links at all) before the first round of $\mathcal G$, as well as between every two consecutive rounds of $\mathcal G$.
+Since no information circulates during the empty rounds, if $F$ cannot be computed in fewer than $f(n)$ rounds in $\mathcal G$, then it cannot be computed in fewer than $\tau f(n)$ rounds in $\mathcal G'$ (recall that running times are measured in the worst case across all possible networks).
+Therefore, if $\mathcal A_\tau$ is not optimal, then $\mathcal A_1$ is not optimal either. \end{proof}